batiste/sprite.js/README.rst

 sprite.js has been tested on Chromium, Firefox, Android emulator, Opera and IE9.

-For an example of the what the framework offers, have a look at test_sprites.html.
+For an example of the what the framework offers, have a look at the test files:

-You can see the tests demos online here:

 http://batiste.dosimple.ch/sprite.js/tests/